Breadcrumb

 When to use

-- A breadcrumb should exist on every page of the application, except for register and profile, to show the hierarchy of parent and child pages in the context of the current page where the current page is the last item in the list.
+- A breadcrumb should exist on every page of the application, except for the register and sign in page, to show the hierarchy in the context of the current page.

 When not to use

-- If you need to link to sibling or related pages, use a form of navigation instead.
+- If you need to link to sibling or related pages.

 Appearance

-- An avatar can appear to the left of the text for any group, project, or user link in the breadcrumb.
+- An avatar can appear to the left of the text for any group or project in the breadcrumb.

 - A bottom border may be applied to a parent container to visually distinguish the breadcrumb from the content of the page.